The Dimensions of The Cosmos

 The book Metrication in Australia provides a unique overview of how the metric system was successfully introduced into Australia.
 It was written by Kevin Joseph Wilks and was published by the Australian Government.
 An introductory essay about the book may be found here.
 Below the graphic is a link to a PDF of the book for download.

 Millimeter only metric rulers: The only known US source of millimeter only metric rulers is Shinwa USA.
 They offer 150 mm, 300 mm, 600 mm and 1000 mm rules.
-Their website is here.
+Their website is here the metric rulers are here.

 Millimeter only tape measure: The True 32 Tape Measure (blue) is the only known domestically available tape measure with millimeter only graduations.
 It also has some inch graduations for stud placement in the center of the tape, but is the best available in the United States.
 They may be found here.

 Millimeter only adhesive backed rules: These are useful for making measuring tapes for sewing.
 The mm only rule may be adhered to a “silk” ribbon for this purpose.
 The adhesive backed rules are made to place on benches.
-These adhesive mm only rules may be found here (stop-painting.com) in silver, yellow, clear or white and also here in white only.
+These adhesive mm only rules may be found here in white only.